Tuesday, February 18, 2014

 February 18, 2014

-If you are having a child then you’ve already heard it.
+If you are having a child, you've already heard about it.

 "Say goodbye to sleep."

-At least, I heard that statement all the time hen we were expecting our first child.
-I really didn’t understand the big deal about this nonsense of no sleep.
+At least, I heard that statement all the time when we were expecting our first child.
+I didn't understand the big deal about this nonsense of no sleep.
 Have a kid.
-Kid sleeps for hours.
-Take turns with your significant other taking care of the baby while the other one sleeps.
+The kid sleeps for hours.
+Take turns with your significant other caring for the baby while the other sleeps.
 Go to grandparents, pass off kids, and sleep for those available hours.
 How can that statement ring true?

-I miss you sleep.
-I need you sleep.
+I miss your sleepy days.
+I need you to sleep.
 I now see why teenagers just want to sleep.
-They’re saving their sleep credit so that when they produce kids, hopefully sleep will be out of their system.
+They're saving their sleep credit so that sleep will be out of their system when they produce kids.

 The lack of sleep is even worse now that I'm a widowed dad.
 I just don't get any more Z's that I had after the boys were born.
 The sleeping is totally gone.
 And I want more of what I can't have.

-That fluffy pillow and comfy seven hundred count thread sheets.
-The cool as ice bedspreads that have been doused from the cold air of the air conditioner vents through-out the day waiting for my warm body to settle in for the day or night.
+That fluffy pillow and comfy seven-hundred-count thread sheets.
+The cool-as-ice bedspreads doused from the cold air conditioner vents throughout the day, waiting for my warm body to settle in for the day or night.
 The bed calls me from beyond.

 "DAD!"
 My son yells.

-“Holy crap which one is that?”
-I think, as I’m startled from my daydreaming.
+"Holy crap which one is that?"
+As I'm startled by my daydreaming.

 "Dad, I want chocolate milk."